So, you’re researching how to become a resume writer and you’re not sure if this business is right for you.

 As with any business, building one takes time, which some people don’t have the patience for.

 You must focus on improving your mind, which is another key factor in ensuring your success.
 The most successful business professionals in the world will tell you that continued learning has been the key to their success.
 You must be a lifelong learner to be successful in any business.

 If you’re generally a high-achiever in your professional and personal life, then congratulations.
 You have a better chance of success than most.

 Where Do Resume Writers Get Clients?

-The most obvious is a website.
-However, there’s a new trend of resume writer that’s drawing client from one platform.
+The most obvious is the website.
+However, there’s a new trend of resume writers that are drawing clients from one platform.

-For example, resume writers who set up and “farm” their LinkedIn profiles are finding that to be a profitable way for attracting new business.
+For example, resume writers who set up and “farm” their LinkedIn profiles are finding that to be a profitable way of attracting new business.

 Of course, there are other channels worth looking into.
 For example, Facebook, LinkedIn ProFinder, and Twitter.
 And, let’s not forget your local market, so holding monthly coaching sessions at your local library is a great way of getting your services in front of potential buyers.